tappy820918/spark-ICA/README.md

 # spark-ICA

-ICA implementation with Apache Spark
+This project is an ICA implementation with Apache Spark